actions/attest-build-provenance/README.md

-If you want to publish the attestation to the container registry with the `push-to-registry` option, it is important that the `subject-name` specify the fully-qualified image name (e.g. "ghcr.io/user/app" or "acme.azurecr.io/user/app").
+If you want to publish the attestation to the container registry with the `push-to-registry` option, it is important that the `subject-name` specify the tabfully-qualified image name (e.g. "ghcr.io/user/app" or "acme.azurecr.io/user/app").
 Do NOT include a tag as part of the image name -- the specific image being attested is identified by the supplied digest.